Oxytocin (CAS 50-56-6) – Research Grade Peptide

 Oxytocin is a cyclic nonapeptide hormone with amino acid sequence CYIQNCPLG that also acts as a neurotransmitter in the brain; the principal uterine-contracting and milk-ejecting hormone of the posterior pituitary.
 Together with the neuropeptide vasopressin, it is believed to influence social cognition and behaviour.
-It has a role as an oxytocic and a vasodilator agent.
-It is a peptide hormone and a heterodetic cyclic peptide.
+It has a role as a vasodilator agent and an oxytocic.
+It is a heterodetic cyclic peptide and a peptide hormone.

 Research Context